Bordeaux Red Wine

-A Bordeaux red that wont break the bank!
+A Bordeaux red at its finest that wont break the bank!

 Bordeaux‘s signature grape varieties have traversed the globe, to the extent that cabernet sauvignon and merlot have risen to the summit of the world grape planting league in the past two decades.